MariiaZgr/PortfolioDataScience/README.md

 **02 Statistical Data Analysis**

 Analyzing objects and their relationships using statistical methods.
 Sampling and statistical significance.
 Detecting and handling anomalies.
-Formulating and testing hypotheses.
+Formulating and testing hypotheses.---
 Tech stack:
 Pandas, Numpy, Matplotlib,  Seaborn